OTTAA-Project/ottaa_project_flutter/CONTRIBUTING.md

 #### On commenting and documenting code

 To get familiarized with the code, check the [API reference]()(add link to automatic doc when ready).
 We use [Dartdoc](https://pub.dev/packages/dartdoc) to build it and will ask you to use it as well when commenting your code.
-If you require assistante with Dartdoc please check [Using Dartdoc](#using-dartdoc) below.
+If you require assistance with Dartdoc please check [Using Dartdoc](#using-dartdoc) below.

 * Classes, variables, constants and relationship between classes should always be documented.

 * Your comments should be full English sentences.

-* Use [Dartdoc](https://pub.dev/packages/dartdoc) to generate automatic standarized documentation for your code.
+* Use [Dartdoc](https://pub.dev/packages/dartdoc) to generate automatic standardized documentation for your code.

 * Use ```///``` to comment your code as it is the special syntax Dartdoc looks for when generating the documentation files.